npthomp/npthomp/README.md

 - 👋 Hi, I’m @npthomp
 - 👀 I’m interested in learning new programming languages
 - 🌱 I’m currently learning Rust
+- 📕 I have previously worked on personal projects with Java, C++, C#, and Python
+- ❤ I love working with Python
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->